DLiNa/dlina.github.io/_posts/2015-06-25-200-Years-of-Literary-Network-Data.md

 | 1910   | 33 | 22,85   | 18     | 17,46              |
 | 1920   | 16 | 29,25   | 24,5   | 15,7               |

-Let's now acquaint you with some visualisations and put our data into some diagrams:
+Let's now acquaint you with some visualisations by putting our data into some diagrams:

 ### Fig. 01: Number of Characters (Median)

-{% include blog-linechart.html id="1" tsv="lit-history-figs/lit-history-fig01.tsv" tension="0.95" yLabel="Number of Characters (Median)" height="50" %}
+{% include blog-linepoints.html id="1" tsv="lit-history-figs/lit-history-fig01.tsv" tension="0.95" yLabel="Number of Characters (Median)" height="50" %}

 The standard-deviation values look like this:

 ### Fig. 02: Number of Characters (Standard Deviation)

-{% include blog-linechart.html id="2" tsv="lit-history-figs/lit-history-fig02.tsv" tension="0.95" yLabel="Number of Characters (SD)" height="50" %}
+{% include blog-linepoints.html id="2" tsv="lit-history-figs/lit-history-fig02.tsv" tension="0.95" yLabel="Number of Characters (SD)" height="50" %}

 As you can see, there is something going on in our corpus.
 For example, in the second half of the 18th century, we witness a period of gradual increase in the number of characters that can be brought in connection with the renunciation of classical drama poetics and the beginning reception of Shakespeare.
 We also recognise a peak in the 1830s, not least due to the success of the historical drama in this period.
 In the late 19th century, we can observe a significant reduction in the number of characters, probably an effect owed to the naturalistic drama and its recourse to the classical poetics and their idea of the [three unities](https://en.wikipedia.org/wiki/Classical_unities).